susanneklien/susanneklien.github.io/README.md

 PEER-REVIEWED JOURNAL ARTICLES

-2019	“Accommodation and resistance in Hokkaido hip hop practitioners: An ethnography of Generation Resignation in post-growth Japan”, Ethnography (Sage), accepted.
+2020	“Accommodation and resistance in Hokkaido hip hop practitioners: An ethnography of Generation Resignation in post-growth Japan”, Ethnography (Sage), online first.

+2020   "Demographic Change in Contemporary Rural Japan and Its Impact on Ritual Practices", Journal of Religion in Japan 9, Special Issue edited by Elisabetta Porcu and Michael Dylan Foster, (forthcoming).

-2019	“Entrepreneurial selves, governmentality and lifestyle migrants in rural Japan”, Asian Anthropology (Chinese University of Hong Kong), Vol. 18/2.
+2019	“Entrepreneurial selves, governmentality and lifestyle migrants in rural Japan”, Asian Anthropology (Chinese University of Hong Kong), Vol. 18/2, online first.

 2017    “Ritual, resistance, rebellion?
 Disaster volunteer experiences in northeastern Japan”, Journal of Ritual Studies 31(1), University of Pittsburgh, pp. 1-10.